-- The Keep driveway culverts clean and free of obstructions. - It is the responsibility of property owners to keep pipes (culverts) under driveways clean and free of obstructions.
+- Keep driveway culverts clean and free of obstructions. - It is the responsibility of property owners to keep pipes (culverts) under driveways clean and free of obstructions.
 Clogged driveway culverts can cause localized flooding. - Make sure banks of ditches and streams near your property are clear of brush and debris.
 Silt fences keep our streams clean by preventing soil from entering our stormwater system.
-The City of Venice and Sarasota County have ditch maintenance programs to help remove major blockages such as downed trees. - Report broken silt fences and ditch blockages to Public Works Department at 941-486-2422. - TRetrofit your property - Re-grade the site or elevate the structure.
+The City of Venice and Sarasota County have ditch maintenance programs to help remove major blockages such as downed trees. - Report broken silt fences and ditch blockages to Public Works Department at 941-486-2422. - The Retrofit your property - Re-grade the site or elevate the structure.
 (Permits are required) - Televate air handlers, electrical boxes and water heaters.
-(Permits are required). - The Make sure your downspouts are clear and directed away from the house. - Mitigation grants area available - Financial assistance through Federal grants may be available for home owners who meet the criteria of a repetitive loss building and wish to elevate their home above the flood level. - Contact Kathleen Weeden, City Engineer, or visit www.floridadisaster.org for more information - Get Expert advice - If you suspect you have a potential flooding problem, contact James Clinch, Stormwater Engineering Manager, to discuss your concerns or schedule an appointment.
-A representative of the department will visit your property.
+(Permits are required). - The Make sure your downspouts are clear and directed away from the house. - Mitigation grants are available - Financial assistance for flood mitigation through Federal grants may be available for home owners who meet the criteria of a repetitive loss building and wish to retrofit or elevate their home above the flood level. - Contact Kathleen Weeden, City Engineer, for more information.
+Or visit www.floridadisaster.org - Get Expert advice - Contact James Clinch, Assistant City Engineer, to discuss your flooding concerns or schedule an appointment.
+A representative of the department will visit your property and offer advice on how to protect your property from the flood hazard.
 Although detailed engineering advice will not be offered, recommendations to reduce the flood risk will be provided.
 A detailed review by an independent professional may be necessary.

-Flood Protection Information for City of Venice Residents 2015
+A message about Flood Protection Information For City of Venice Residents From Mayor John Holic April 2018

-- ❖ Alerts give you time to prepare
+- Alerts give you time to prepare

 - Flood watches provide up to 24 hours' notice

 - Warnings mean a flood is imminent